Negotiation interview questions

 negotiation interview questions

-Interviewers don’t only want to know if you can haggle salary.
-Negotiation happens all the time—convincing a teammate, changing a deadline, or persuading a client.
+Interviewers don’t just want to know if you can haggle over salary.
+Negotiation happens all the time—convincing a teammate, shifting a deadline, or persuading a client.
 These moments count just as much.
-For example, a friend once convinced her team to switch tools mid-project by listening to their worries and easing fears.
+For example, a friend once convinced her team to switch tools mid-project by listening to their concerns and easing fears.
 That’s negotiation in action.

 According to Metaview, strong negotiators balance assertiveness with empathy and preparation with adaptability.
 They look for candidates who can navigate complex situations and find mutually beneficial outcomes.